arachne-threat-intel/thread/README.md

 Whether you are here to explore Thread as a user, potential contributor, or simply out of curiosity, we extend a warm welcome.
 Your interest and involvement mean a lot to us, and we cannot wait to embark on this cybersecurity journey together.
 So, let us dive in and discover how Thread can revolutionise the way we approach CTI!

 ## Project Mission & Summary:
 Thread is an open-source initiative dedicated to enhancing cyber threat intelligence (CTI) mapping by automating the process of linking cybersecurity reports and articles to MITRE ATT&CK®.
-Our mission is to empower security professionals, organisations, and analysts by providing efficient, empowering, and community driven CTI capabilities.
+Our mission is to empower security professionals, organisations, and analysts by providing efficient, empowering, and community-driven CTI capabilities.

 * [Thread in Simple Terms](#thread-in-simple-terms)
 * [Why Thread?](#why-thread)